Rosehill, London: Economy

 Rosehill's small retail area contains a range of shops; there is a focus on food, in the form of both restaurants and supermarkets.
-The parade of shops known as "The Market" includes branches of Superdrug, KFC and Papa John's, while a Carphone Warehouse stands on its own in the southern block of flats.
+The parade of shops known as "The Market" stands on its own in the southern block of flats.
 A Grade II listed Mecca Bingo hall stands adjacent to the northern block, and is a good surviving example of a 1930s art deco former cinema.
 The Market also includes a new Lidl supermarket.